learn-co-curriculum/dsc-law-of-total-probability-lab/README.md

 ## Summary

 In this lab you practiced conditional probability and its theorem with some simple problems.
 The key takeaway from this lab is to to be able to identify random events as dependent or independent and calculating the probability of their occurrence using appropriate methods.
-Next we'll start focusing on the Bayes theorem, building on the knowledge we have thus far.
+Next, you'll take this knowledge a step further and run simulations with conditional and total probability.